Tips For 2014 : How To Pick The Best Possible Mortgage At Today’s Lowest Available Mortgage Rate

 The U.S. housing market is in recovery.
 Home sales are rising and home prices are, too.

-If you're among the many people planning to buy a home this year, be sure to understand the actual process of it all -- especially with respect to your mortgage.
+If you're among the many people planning to buy a home this year, be sure to understand the actual process of it all -- specifically with respect to your mortgage.

 Understanding the mortgage process can help you save money on your home purchase, and on your monthly payments.